• Home

 During the pandemic, DHL Consulting transitioned from a largely office-based work setup to the whole team working from home all the time.
 What have I learned from the experience?
 Here are my eight lessons to manage flexible work, also for after the pandemic.

-1. Our colleagues like working from home
+someone working from home

 In a recent survey, a whopping 79% of DHL Consulting employees described their experiences of working from home as either “great” or “pretty great”.
 That trend in our department is backed up by a poll conducted during the recent GBS Board Calling, which asked participants what the post-Covid balance between in-office and virtual work should be on a scale of 1 to 5, with 1 being fully office-based and 5 being fully virtual.
 77% chose either 3 or 4.